 The self-registration portal for unpaid carers can be found at https://www.nhsinform.scot/carersregister

 It is important that everyone continues to follow the national FACTS guidance:

-If you have a cough, shortness of breath, loss of taste or smell or fever please do not attend the surgery.
+If you have a cough, shortness of breath, loss of taste or smell or fever please do not attend the surgery but call the usual surgery telephone number to allow us to deal with your enquiry while maintaining patient safety.
 Please check NHS inform website for the most up to date information.
-If you are concerned about your symptoms please telephone NHS 24 on T: 111.
+If the practice is closed please call NHS 111.

-For more advise and up to date information including how to get tested please check NHS Inform Scotland.
+For more advice and up to date information including how to get tested please check NHS Inform Scotland.